next-theme/theme-next-docs/source/docs/troubleshooting.md

 Before submitting an Issue on GitHub, you can follow the steps below to debug:

-* If the error comes from a third-party service, such as the Gitalk comment system, please submit an Issue to their GitHub repository.
+* If the error comes from a third-party service, such as the Gitalk comment system, please submit an Issue to its GitHub repository.
 * Execute `hexo clean`, clear the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader) - This may take some time to take effect.
 * Disable browser plug-ins or use other devices and browsers to test, because bugs may only occur in specific browsers.
 * Switch to another theme and check if the bug still exists (e.g. default theme landscape).
 In other words, prove that this is a bug of NexT, not Hexo.
 * Upgrade theme NexT to the latest version.
 * Upgrade Hexo and Hexo plugins to the latest version.
-* Upgrade Node.js and `npm` to the latest version.
+* Upgrade or downgrade Node.js to the latest LTS version.
-* Uninstall all non-essential Hexo plugins, or reinstall all plugins using `npm install --save`.
+* Uninstall all non-essential Hexo plugins, or delete `node_modules` and then reinstall all plugins using `npm install --force`.

 If you get an error message from Hexo or your browser, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.